Aggouri/acheron/Readme.md

 ```

 > To connect to Cassandra, you need to execute ```docker exec -it acheron_cassandra /bin/bash```.
 Then, inside the container run ```cqlsh```.

-## Restart Acheron
-For the new routes to be taken into consideration, you need to restart Acheron.
-This limitation will be removed at a later date.

 ## Call the API
 Your accounts API is available via Acheron at http://localhost:8080/accounts.
 Since we have enabled OAuth2 and API Key auth, the API needs to be called with an API Key and an OAuth2 access token.